Book Review of “How to Be a Heroine: or What I’ve Learned from Reading Too Much” by Samantha Ellis.

 This doesn’t mean that Ellis’ journey wasn’t a fascinating one; it only means that I didn’t see a parallel one for my life.
 Even so, I could still relate to her razor-sharp analysis of these characters and their authors, and I particularly enjoyed how she tore apart the heroines that disappointed or upset her, while trying to understand why these women were written in those ways (I can just imagine what she might have said about Anastasia Steele of the 50 Shades books and their author E.L.
 James).
 This is why I think that any fiction-reading feminist will find this an absorbing read, even if they’ve never aspired to live the life of their favorite protagonist(but especially if they have), and that’s why I’m giving this book a strong four out of five stars and can warmly recommend it.

-“How to be a Heroine: or What I’ve Learned from Reading Too Much” by Samantha Ellis, published by Vintage Books, released February 3, 2015 is available from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks, the website eBooks.com, iTunes, the Book Depository (free worldwide shipping), new or used from Alibris and Better World Books, or from an IndieBound store near you.
+“How to be a Heroine: or What I’ve Learned from Reading Too Much” by Samantha Ellis, published by Vintage Books, released February 3, 2015 is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks, the website eBooks.com, iTunes, the Book Depository (free worldwide shipping), new or used from Alibris and Better World Books, or from an IndieBound store near you.
 I would like to thank the publishers for sending me a copy of this book for review via NetGalley.
 This review also appears on my Times of Israel blog.